 What are some of the ways to finance a log home?
 This is especially important in the tight credit market that exists today.
-You want to make your dream a reality but there’s one small thing standing in your way – money.
+You want to make your dream a reality but there’s one small thing standing in your way – how can you afford your own log home?

 I've found a free credit score calculator you can use to determine an estimate of your credit score.
 Why is that so important?
 Because your credit score determines how high of an interest rate a mortgage lender will charge you and how much it will cost to finance a log home.